 2. Book your Machu Picchu hike early

-Book early, seriously.
+Book early.
 I really can’t stress this enough.

 I awoke with a splitting headache and stayed in bed for most of the day.
 The kind lady who ran the hostel made me some nice coco leaf tea, which apparently wards away altitude sickness.
 Although it didn’t cure me, I did feel a little better.

-The temperature actually stays fairly level throughout the year, hanging around the 20 degree mark during the day and 4/5 degrees at night.
-If you’re trekking during the dry season I would still bring a lightweight poncho, and if you’re trekking during the wet season then it’s a must.
+The temperature actually stays fairly level throughout the year, hanging around the 20-degree mark during the day and 4/5 degrees at night.
+If you’re trekking during the dry season I would still bring a lightweight waterproof breathable jacket, and if you’re trekking during the wet season then it’s a must.

 7. Get comfy at night

-I can’t stress how important it is to choose the right sleeping gear to keep you comfortable, whether it’s an inflatable pad or a high-quality air mattress, one that’s small and light enough not to be too much of a burden on the trail.
+I can’t stress how important it is to choose the right sleeping gear to keep you comfortable. w Whether it’s an inflatable pad or foam mattress choose one that’s small and light enough not to be too much of a burden on the trail.